amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-1-hello-world.md

 `print()` is known as a _function_.
 Functions perform some action in programming.
 In this case, `print()` outputs a message to the user via the console.
 The console is a simple terminal for running text based computer applications.
 Most of the introductory applications in these programming activities will be console based.

+We will also learn how to write comments in Python.
+Comments serve two purposes, to document, or take notes, in your code, and to disable parts of your program for testing.
+We will be writing simple programs for the time being, but they will eventually grow in size and complexity.
+It's important to document parts of your code for yourself and your team, so your code can be easily understood and maintainable.
+Comments begin with the **#** symbol.

 #### Skills to Practice

 - Writing and executing code